 We are an innovation company at the nexus of fitness, technology, and media.
-We have disrupted the fitness industry by developing a first-of-its-kind subscription platform that seamlessly combines the best equipment, proprietary networked software, and world-class streaming digital fitness and wellness content, creating a product that our Members love direct-to-consumer multi-channel sales platform.
+We have disrupted the fitness industry by developing a first-of-its-kind subscription platform that seamlessly combines the best equipment, proprietary networked software, and worldclass streaming digital fitness and wellness content, creating a product that our Members love.

+Driven by our Members-first mindset, we built a vertically integrated platform that ensures a best-in-class, end-to-end experience.
+We have a direct-to-consumer multi-channel sales platform.
 We had 123 showrooms as of June 30, 2021, with knowledgeable sales specialists, a high-touch delivery service, and helpful Member support teams.